-My main research is currently organized around three related projects.
+My main research is currently organized around four projects.

 Book Project: The Philosophy of Evolutionary History: Narratives, Causes, and Symmetries.

 What would happen if we went back in time and let the tape of evolution replay?
 Would we still be here?
 For instance, if a comet didn’t wipe out the dinosaurs 65 million years ago, would humans still have evolved?
 How much could we tinker with life’s past without affecting life as we know it?

 Biologists have proposed an incredible variety of visions of evolutionary history.
 Some biologists claim that life converges on particular solutions, while others categorically deny this and claim that living beings as we know them are merely the lucky survivors of mass extinctions.
 Yet others hold that increasing complexity is an inexorable trend in evolutionary history.
 These different biologists have the same data, theories and training, but yet these camps attack each other for holding ideological biases, succumbing to cognitive errors in pattern recognition, and simply misunderstanding fundamental biological theory.